openshift/aws-efs-operator/DESIGN.md

 `PersistentVolume` is not inherently namespace-scoped.

 Thus, for each `SharedVolume`, the operator will create and maintain:
-- A `PersistentVolume` tied to the `SharedVolume.FileSystemID` and (optionally) `.AccessPointID`.
+- A `PersistentVolume` tied to the `SharedVolume.FileSystemID` and `.AccessPointID`.
-- A `PersistentVolumeClaim` against the PV, in the same namespace as the SharedVolume resource.
+- A `PersistentVolumeClaim` against the PV, in the same namespace as the `SharedVolume` resource.

 These artifacts will be owned by the operator.